-How could I pull off this suicide?
+How could I pull off this suicide after this breakup?

 I was soaking in the bathtub trying to calm myself down after a panic attack, and strategically plotting the best way to kill myself without traumatizing the housekeeper who’d eventually find my body.